 The unnecessary overhead generated in other systems results in lost accuracy, skewed timestamping, diminished performance, increased heat generation and, ultimately, lost packets.

-So, what really makes IPCopper OS secure?
-Itís a very simple: the weakness in using other operating systems as platforms for packet capture (and other dedicated tasks), is the necessity of eliminating unwanted functions so that they are not accessible to hackers, but without destabilizing their systems.
+So, what makes our IPCopper OS secure?
+Simple: the weakness in using other operating systems as platforms for packet capture (and other dedicated tasks), is the necessity of eliminating many unwanted functions so that they are not accessible to hackers, but without destabilizing the system.
 This is a challenging, if not impossible, task.
-In the case of IPCopper OS, we have a purpose-built system, with the purpose of secure performance.
+In the case of IPCopper OS, we have a purpose-built system, with the purpose being secure performance.

 Keeping accurate time is a challenge on even the most modern computing and networking equipment, primarily due to the tendency of computer clocks to drift.
 Even if a computer clock is accurate to 30/1,000,000 of a second, after one million seconds the clock will have drifted 30 seconds (the specification for HPET 1.0 — high precision event timers — which are used in modern computers, expects drift of less than 500/1,000,000 seconds).
 In computing, keeping clocks synced is a constant task.

 The IPCopper USC10G3 includes a very accurate GPS-powered timestamping system that allows for a timestamp resolution of 1/1,000,000 of a second.
 Accurate time is important when examining packet capture data or reconstructing network events forensically, therefore, it is important to know exactly when a packet arrived Ė not simply within a minute or two.